ga4gh/va-spec/docs/source/modeling-foundations.rst

    **Legend** Explicit semantics in **Assertion Mode** vs **Proposition Assessment Mode**, for a Variant Pathogenicity Statement.
 For each mode, left panels show the **Model** attributes used to represent statement semantics; center panels show **Data** examples of statement instances; and right panels report the plain-language **Meaning** of what each statement data structure reports to be true.

 Many VA Standard Profiles, including the Variant Pathogenicity Statement Profile, contain the ``direction``, ``strength``, and ``score`` attributes, and thus could be use to support either Mode of Use.

-Implementations should choose the mode that best fits their data and use case when generating VA-compliant datasets - leveraging Proposition Assessment Mode if they wish to provide nuanced representations of the state of evidence or confidence surrounding a possible fact.
+Implementations should choose the mode that best fits their data and use case when generating VA-compliant datasets - leveraging **Proposition Assessment Mode** only if they wish to provide **nuanced representations** of the state of evidence or confidence surrounding a possible fact.

 Study Result Data Structures
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@